 Uric acid in normal amounts remains dissolved in the blood and easily passes through the kidneys, leaving the body through the urine as waste.
 However, uric acid in high amounts makes a person more likely to develop gout.
 That's because the uric acid can form into crystals in higher amounts.
 Gout crystals act like ground glass in the joint, causing significant pain and joint destruction as well as possible kidney damage.

-The amount of uric acid in your blood can change depending on what you eat and drink, how hydrated or dehydrated you are, your overall health, how much alcohol you drink, and what medicines you are taking as well as in response to a sudden illness.
+The amount of uric acid in your blood can change depending on what you eat and drink, how hydrated or dehydrated you are, your overall health, how much alcohol you drink, and the medicines you are taking.
+It can change in response to a sudden illness.

 What Causes Gout?

 Gout results from abnormal deposits of uric acid crystals in the joint cartilage.
 The crystals are later released into the joint fluid.

 Gout was once incorrectly thought to be a disease of only the rich and famous, caused by consuming too much rich food and fine wine.
 Although diet and excessive drinking contribute to gout, they are not the main cause of the condition.
 We now know that heredity plays a role in the development of gout, and it's often associated with other medical problems like high blood pressure.

 Not everyone with high levels of uric acid will develop gout.
 The kidneys' ability to rid the body of uric acid is partly determined by heredity.
 And just because someone in the family suffers from gout does not mean everyone in that family will have the disease.
 This risk varies from person to person.